shibumi/shibumi.dev/content/posts/disable-routing-for-wireguard.md

 title: "Disable routing for Wireguard"
 date: 2020-02-04T17:18:40+01:00
 draft: false
+description: "This tutorial shows how to disable routing for Wireguard VPN"
 ---

 Think about the following scenario.
 You have a client at home and you have a